 Y’all know I love me some texture, but I also love a good meditative pattern that I can Netflix and chill with.
-This pattern uses post stitches, puffs and third loop work to create all the desired texture in a pattern repeat that is easy to remember, ticking both those boxes!
+This pattern uses basic stitches–single, double, half double, and chains (US Terms)–in fun ways to create an eye-catching wrap that looks way harder than it is!

 Before we get to the pattern, how would you like to hear about a way you can get not only THIS printable PDF pattern for free but many more too?!

-You may remember the amazing Winter Wonders Blog Hop I participated in last year, creating the quick and pretty Emberly Ear Warmer pattern for the event.
+You may remember the amazing Spring Style Blog Hop I participated in last year, creating the beautiful Iris Table Runner pattern for the event.
 If you remember the event and you remember how many amazing designs there were, then I have great news!
 The event is back this year and better than ever!
-And as part of the WeCrochet-sponsored event hosted by RaeLynn of Itchin’ for some Stitchin’, Sarah of Ned and Mimi, and Hannah of HanJan Crochet, you can grab a PDF copy of the Cora Throw for free today only, November 25, 2022!
+And as part of the WeCrochet-sponsored event hosted by RaeLynn of Itchin’ for some Stitchin’, Sarah of Ned and Mimi, and Hannah of HanJan Crochet, you can grab a PDF copy of the Alora Wrap for free!

-The Winter Wonders Blog hop is a 33-day event running from November 1 – December 3, 2022.
+The Spring Style 2022 Blog hop is a 33-day event running from March 1 – April 2, 2022.
 Each day, a different designer will be featured and provide a premium PDF pattern for free for 24 hours.
-Some days, there will be more than one pattern up for grabs!
-If you follow along the whole time, that’s 43 FREE PDF patterns you could snag!
+If you’ve been following along the whole time, that’s 33 FREE PDF patterns you can snag!

-In addition to the blog hop, and for those who either don’t want to wait or check back daily or missed many of the earlier patterns, a BUNDLE featuring all 43 patterns is being offered!
-Grab the bundle for US$15.99, over 90% off the combined retail price of these patterns (that works out to about $.37 per pattern), until December 10, 2022.
-Sadly, unlike last year, this bundle is only available for the duration of the event, so when it’s over, it’s gone for good.
+In addition to the blog hop, and for those who either don’t want to wait or check back daily or missed many of the earlier patterns, a BUNDLE featuring all 33 patterns is being offered!
+Grab the bundle for US$12.99, over 90% off the combined retail price of these patterns (that works out to about $.38 per pattern), until April 9, 2022.
+After that, the price increases to US$15.99.
 See a preview of all the designs included and purchase here!